May 16, 2017

 Food waste can be divided into three categories: avoidable food waste (food that could be eaten); potentially avoidable food waste (food that could be eaten but is not commonly consumed e.g. pumpkin skins); and unavoidable food waste (food products that cannot be eaten).

-Australian households throw out 14% of weekly groceries worth which together amounts to more than $10 billion of food each year!
+Australian households throw out $3,500 worth of food every year (enough to pay for a nice holiday!) which together amounts to more than $10 billion!

 In April 2017, Ozharvet opened Australia’s first ever rescued food supermarket, stocked with produce that has either been donated or would otherwise go to waste, but is perfectly edible.